Weather today in Northeast: Moderate rain likely to occur at many places over NE region

-Guwahati, June 8: As per the weather bulletin issued by the Regional Meteorological Centre (RMC), Guwahati moderate rain is very likely to occur at many places over Arunachal Pradesh, Nagaland, Manipur, Mizoram & Tripura and light to moderate rain is very likely to occur at a few places over Assam & Meghalaya.
+Guwahati, June 10: As per the weather bulletin issued by the Regional Meteorological Centre (RMC), Guwahati moderate rain is very likely to occur at most places over Arunachal Pradesh, Assam, Meghalaya, Nagaland, Manipur, Mizoram & Tripura.

 The RMC has issued the following warning:

-1)Thunderstorm with lightining is very likely to occur at isolated places over Assam, Meghalaya, Nagaland, Manipur, Mizoram & Tripura.
+1)Thunderstorm with lightning is very likely to occur at isolated places over Arunachal Pradesh, Assam, Meghalaya, Nagaland, Manipur, Mizoram & Tripura.

-2) Heavy rain is very likely to occur at isloated places over Assam, Meghalaya, Nagaland,Manipur, Mizoram & Tripura.
+2) Heavy to very heavy with extremely heavy rain is very likely to occur at isolated places over Assam & Meghalaya.
+3) Heavy to very heavy rain is very likely to occur at isolated places over Arunachal Pradesh.

+4) Heavy rain is very likely to occur at isolated places over Nagaland & Manipur .

 As per the local forecast for Guwahati and its neighbourhood, generally cloudy sky with one or two spells of rain or thundershower has been predicted.